REBECCA D. HARRIS IS AN ARTIST, COLLABORATOR, RESEARCHER & EDUCATOR BASED IN CORNWALL, UK

 Although I love working on my own, it's even better getting more than one head together on projects and moving ideas forward.
 A favourite collaboration is the Eden Project commission in which I was teamed up with UCL professor of microbiology Mike Wilson.
 We worked on visualising how the microbes appear on the skin which I interpreted into a hand embroidery for the Eden Project and you can view an extract of a BBC documentary we took part in here.

 Through my arts based research I have given poster and paper presentations at interdisciplinary conferences within universities across the country.
 Notably, this year (2018) I gave an artist talk on my 'Obscure Objects of Obesity' project at the Institute of Social and Cultural Anthropology at Oxford University, this research was also published in the anthology: The Politics of Size: Perspectives from the Fat Acceptance Movement (2014).

 Throughout the years I have worked in various educational settings from nursery up to degree level and gained a PGCE in 2009.
-I am available for artists' talks, workshops and lectures.
+I am available for artist talks, workshops and lectures.
 To date I have with many places including the Institute of Social and Cultural Anthropology at Oxford University, Eden Project, University of York, Exeter Phoenix, Plymouth College of Art and Plymouth University.

 Please contact me for my day rates and availability.